titofra/Ensmasteel-2023-2024-Code/Arduino/README.md

 # TODO

 - [ ] steeper must be reviewed
-- [ ] sequencer?
-Actuator manager as previously done?
+- [ ] add some well known actuators